 If you are experiencing IT band pain, we will determine the cause and create a personalized treatment plan.
 We offer Chiropractic adjustments, dry needling, or shockwave therapy.
 Our goal is to relieve your symptoms and address the underlying imbalances to prevent recurrence and help you stay active.

-Regular IT Band Stretches
+Daily IT Band Stretches

 Incorporating IT band stretches into your daily routine is one of the most effective ways to prevent tightness and irritation in the IT band.
 Whether you’re a runner, cyclist, or just staying active, IT band stretches maintain flexibility and reduce inflammation.
 Make sure to include stretches like the standing IT band stretch and pigeon pose before and after your workouts.